-The Culinary Arts & Hospitality I class is a full year program open to juniors and seniors interested in food, cooking, baking, pastries, restaurant operations, management skills, and/or the food industry in general.
-Learn about the exciting and addicting environment of the restaurant business in the student-run café: The Highlander Restaurant.
-Students will also have the opportunity to participate in several competitions, both in class and out of class - most specifically the Pro-Start Competition which is a nationally recognized competitive opportunity.
+The Culinary Arts and Hospitality I program at Howell High School is a class available for any juniors or seniors interested in food, cooking, baking, pastries, restaurant operations, management skills, and/or the food industry in general.
+Students will learn about the exciting and addicting environment of the restaurant business in the student-run cafe, The Highlander Restaurant.